Topological Superfluids: Conclusion

 We did not touch the wide area of the bosonic collective modes in the topological superfluids.
 Superfluid phases of $^3$He are the objects of the quantum field theory, in which the fermionic quantum fields interact with propagating bosonic modes, some of which have the relativistic spectrum.
 Among these modes there are analogs of gravitational and electromagnetic fields, $W$ and $Z$ gauge bosons and Higgs fields.
 Higgs bosons -- the amplitude modes -- have been experimentally investigated in superfluid $^3$He for many years.
 For example, among 18 collective modes of $3\times 3$ complex order parameter in $^3$He-B, four are gapless Nambu-Goldstone modes: oscillations of the phase $\Phi$ represent the sound waves, while and oscillations of the rotation matrix $R_{\alpha i}$ are spin waves.
 The other 14 modes are the Higgs modes with energy gaps of the order of $\Delta_B$.
 These heavy Higgs modes in $^3$He-B have been investigated both theoretically\cite{Vdovin1963, Maki1974, Nagai1975,Tewordt-Einzel1976} and experimentally.\cite{Giannetta1980, Mast1980,Avenel1980, Lee1988, Collett2012} Due to spin-orbit interaction one of the spin-wave Goldstone mode acquires a small mass and becomes the light Higgs boson.
 The properties of the heavy and light Higgs modes in $^3$He-A, $^3$He-B and in the polar phase suggest different scenarios for the formation of the composite Higgs bosons in particle physics.\cite{VolovikZubkov2013,VolovikZubkov2014,VolovikZubkov2015,Zavjalov2016,Sauls2015,Lee2016}

 One may expect the topological confinement of topological objects of different dimensions in real space, momentum space and in the combined phase space.
-Examples are: Fermi surface with Berry phase flux in $^3$He-A in the presence of the superflow;\cite{Volovik2003} the confinement of the point defect (monopole) and the line defect (string) in real space;\cite{Cornwall1999} the nexus in momentum space,\cite{Mikitik2006,TeroNexus2015} which combines the Dirac lines, Fermi surfaces and the crossing points; the so-called type II Weyl point;\cite{VolovikZubkov2014b,Soluyanov2016,YongXu2015,Volovik2016} etc.
+Examples are: Fermi surface with Berry phase flux in $^3$He-A in the presence of the superflow;\cite{Volovik2003} the confinement of the point defect (monopole) and the line defect (string) in real space;\cite{Cornwall1999} the nexus in momentum space,\cite{Mikitik2006,TeroNexus2015} which combines the Dirac lines, Fermi surfaces and the crossing points; the so-called type II Weyl point, which leads to formation of the analog of the black hole horizon \cite{VolovikZubkov2014b,Soluyanov2016,YongXu2015,VolovikZhang2017,VolovikUFN2018}; etc.